zie87/zie87.github.io/_posts/2023-10-31-arduino-setup.md

 `--builddir build/atmega328p`
 : Sets the directory **build/atmega328p** for the build

 The command mainly creates two files: `blinky.c` and `meson.build`.
-The file `meson.build` is our main build system configuration, and `blinky. c` is a **C** example.
+The file `meson.build` is our main build system configuration, and `blinky.c` is a **C** example.
 Both could be more useful for our use case, so we must replace/adapt them.
-Let's start with `blinky. c`.
+Let's start with `blinky.c`.
 We replace the content of the file with a simple blinky implementation:

 ```c
 #include <avr/io.h> // Contains I/O Register definitions